warmans/quad-cortex-foot-switch/v2/README.md

 See:

 1. [qc-fs-front.svg](qc-fs-front.svg) - Template for drilling/bending the top of the enclosure.
 There are too many screw holes.
 My advice would be to only to the highest and lowest holes rather than all 5.
 2. [qc-fs-back.svg](qc-fs-back.svg) - Template for the back of the pedal.
 This doesn't have holes defined for the MIDI/USB connectors.
 Just put them wherever you want.

-## Enclosure Sides
+## 3d printable enclosure Sides

 The .stl for the sides is included.
 Just mirror it for the opposite side.